georgewfsantos/Gympoint/README.md

 **Frontend**:

-* install all the dependencies in the package.json file by running ```$ yarn``` or ```npm i``` . if necessary add edit the server address in the  ```src/services/api.js``` file to connect your application to the server.
+* install all the dependencies in the package.json file by running ```$ yarn``` or ```npm i``` . if necessary, edit the server address in the  ```src/services/api.js``` file to connect your application to the server.

 * Run ```$ yarn start``` to get the application running.